tanvir-ishraq/HealifyAI--LLM-based-Healthcare-System/scraper/readme.md

 Designed a scraper system under my extensive end to end project.
 Involved scraping from google.com to challenge myself, which has one of the highest security. <br>

-Automated these features in my scraper agent, automated human simulation behavior, prevented scraping detection:
+Automated these features in my scraper agents, automated human simulation behavior, prevented scraping detection:
 * Rotated different device user agents like Linux, Mac, Windows 7, Windows 8, Windows 8.1 on my Windows 10 PC
 * Removed scraper webdriver flag so that the scraper/bot is not recognized.
 * Automated Incognito mode to prevent cookie and session tracking.